MMIV-ML/ELMED219-2025/Lab1-NetworkSci-PSN/README.md

 - **Graph Theory Tutorials by Sarada Herke:** A YouTube playlist offering visual and intuitive explanations of graph theory concepts.
 [Sarada Herke's Graph Theory Tutorials](https://www.youtube.com/playlist?list=PLoJC20gNfC2gmT_5WgwYwGMvgCjYVsIQg)

-- **Introduction to Graph Theory from University of Waterloo:** Detailed course notes suitable for those seeking a more academic approach.
-[University of Waterloo Graph Theory](https://www.cemc.uwaterloo.ca/events/mathcircles/2016-17/Winter/Senior_Mar22.pdf)
+- **Introduction to Graph Theory for Medical Students:** Notes generated 2025-01-02 by Gemini Advanced 1.5 Pro with Deep Research  [[link](https://docs.google.com/document/d/1Hy68-fjs1EJV3LL03qYusYydyXP7IAwsUnIYlaC9MdE/edit?usp=sharing)]

 As Jupyter Notebook is quite new to many of you, you may want to skim through some tutorials.
 Here are two: